gne-ldh/Newsletter_2022/Content/T&P/t&p.md

 ### Placements

 <p align=justify>
 Many National and Multinational companies visit the college for recruitments.
 The Cell is a link that provides students with all the information they require at the fastest rate possible.
 A common placement brochure gets published annually covering all aspects.
 The Training & Placement Cell works day and night in order to develop 'Industry-Institute Interaction'.
 Along with Developing relations with the industries, the cell organizes technical talks and national seminars to provide a platform for budding engineers to interact with professionals from various industries, it encourages college students to visit the industries.
-The students regularly visit the industries under TEQIP-II programme.
 </p>

 ----